Skip to main content

 Code examples

-Search for canonical code examples from global open-source repositories using a natural-language query.
+Search for implementation examples from open-source repositories, issues, discussions, and pull requests using a natural-language query.

 npx githits@latest example "<query>"